chetan6780/Complete-Preparation/GFG_other/stack/5_stock_span_problem.md

 ### Statement

 The stock span problem is a financial problem where we have a series of n daily price quotes for a stock and we need to calculate span of stock’s price for all n days.
+(Find consecutive smaller or equal to element from left i.e. next greater to left)

 ### Approach